 When I attempted to access the secure site, my browser pops up a warning message that says "The security certificate was issued by a company you have not chosen to trust.
 View the certificate to determine whether you want to trust the certifying authority."

-Early versions of some browsers may not have the VeriSign root certificate installed.
-VeriSign is the provider of our secure server certificate and is a bona fide certifying authority.
+Early versions of some browsers may not have the Norton root certificate installed.
+Norton is the provider of our secure server certificate and is a bona fide certifying authority.
 To remedy this problem, you can:

 - Simply press YES to continue.
 Your connection to our website WILL STILL BE ENCRYPTED.
 But you will continue to receive this warning on each visit to our secure website.
 Or,

 - Press VIEW Certificate and then INSTALL.
 This will add the root certificate to your browser.
 Or,

 - Upgrade your browser to a newer version.

 If you see other browser warnings or error messages concerning the security of our site, please contact us.
 Include the specific wording you saw and where at www.highlandhardware.com you encountered the message.
 Providing us with these details helps us to know if you have encountered a technical difficulty or a standard warning like the one described above.